CU-ESIIL/pre-innovation-summit-training/docs/2_R_and_Py_bilingualism/code/code_demo/bilingualism.md

 library(dplyr)
 ```

-In Python, libraries can be loaded in the same way as before, using the
+In Python, libraries can be loaded using the import statement.
+Here’s an
-import statement.
-Here’s an example:
+example:

 Python code: